llaumgui/Gauffr/README.md

 What is Gauffr ?
 ----------------
-Gauffr is an unified authentication system who using a unique and already existant application for referent: the GauffrMaster.
+Gauffr is an unified authentication system for multiple applications relying on a existing application (GauffrMaster) to manage the authentication.

-Gauffr allow different applications (call GauffrSlave) to interrogate the same database of users (forum, CMS, blog, etc.).
+Gauffr allows different application (GauffrSlave) to query a unique database for users information, centralizing the authentication through the slaves (forum, CMS, blog, etc.).
 Gauffr return a GauffrUser.
-You must also install (or develop) a Gauffr plugin for all your GauffrSlave ([[AvailablePlugins|]]).
+You will need to install or develop a Gauffr plugin for all your GauffrSlave ([[AvailablePlugins|]]).

 ![Gauffr schema 1](http://www.llaumgui.com/public/gauffr/Gauffr_schema.png "Gauffr schema 1")